Credit Cards Business Credit Cards

 Yes, if you have more than one credit card that earns Chase Ultimate Rewards points, you can transfer points between each account to pool them together or take advantage of special benefits.

 For example, the Chase Freedom Unlimited® doesn’t offer extra value if you use your points to book travel.
-But if you transfer points earned with the card to the Ink Business Preferred, you can take advantage of the 25% bonus on that redemption.
+But if you transfer points earned with the card to the Ink Business Preferred, you can take advantage of the 25% bonus value on redemption via Chase Travel.

 Does the Ink Business Preferred offer airport lounge access?

-The Ink Business Preferred does not offer airport lounge access.
+The Ink Business Preferred doesn’t offer airport lounge access.

 If you travel frequently for your business, consider the The Business Platinum Card® from American Express.
-The Amex Business Platinum offers airport lounge access, as well as a statement credits for security and airline fees.
+The Amex Business Platinum offers airport lounge access, as well as statement credits for TSA PreCheck or Global Entry application fees and airline incidental fees.
 Plus, the Amex Business Platinum comes with complimentary Marriot Bonvoy Gold Elite and Hilton Honors Gold status for both of these hotel programs.
+Enrollment required.

 Is the Ink Business Preferred subject to the 5/24 rule?